kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/Feature-Toggle.md

 Feature toggles are (in the simplest form) implemented as conditional code that simply looks for the presence or absence of a flag (perhaps a configuration, a global variable, or a value passed in as an HTTP header) before either enabling or disabling a new feature.

 This [article](https://martinfowler.com/articles/feature-toggles.html) gives more information on implementation patterns of Feature Toggles.
+Products such as [Launch Darkly](https://launchdarkly.com) implement Feature Toggles along with other incremental deployment features.